-Are you an established, leading principal investigator who wants long-term funding to pursue a ground-breaking, high-risk project?
+Are you an established, leading principal investigator who wants long-term funding to pursue a ground-breaking, ambitious project?
 The ERC Advanced Grant could be for you.

 Who can apply?

 Applicants for the ERC Advanced Grants - called Principal Investigators (PI) - are expected to be active researchers who have a track-record of significant research achievements in the last 10 years.

 The Principal Investigators should be exceptional leaders in terms of originality and significance of their research contributions.
 No specific eligibility criteria with respect to the academic requirements are foreseen.